 Learn more about:

 Each state and territory has different laws related to advance care planning.
 For more information about the legal documents involved in NSW, call Cancer Council on 13 11 20 or download the Getting your affairs in order fact sheet from this page.

 It is important to seek legal advice.
 Cancer Council’s Legal Referral Service can connect you with a lawyer and arrange free assistance for eligible clients.
 Call 13 11 20.

 If the person hasn’t already done so, it is a good idea to make legal arrangements now to ensure their wishes are recorded.
 This can involve a number of legal documents.

 For documents to be legally binding, the person needs to have capacity at the time of signing the document.
 Capacity includes the ability to understand the choices that are available and the consequences of decisions, as well as the ability to communicate choices.
 If there could be any doubt about the person’s capacity, it’s important to talk to both their doctor and their lawyer about this.

 Document appointing a substitute decision-maker – The person with cancer can appoint someone to make decisions on their behalf if at some point in the future they can’t make their own decisions.
 These can include decisions about finances, property, medical care and lifestyle.
 This person is called a substitute decision-maker and is often also the primary carer, but that is not always the case.
-Sometimes the person with cancer will appoint different substitute decision-makers for financial decisions and
+Sometimes the person with cancer will appoint different substitute decision-makers for financial decisions and medical decisions.

 Advance care directive – Commonly called a “living will”, an advance care directive records a person’s wishes for their future medical care.
 It provides a record for doctors, family and carers to consider, and may be legally binding in some states and territories.
 Depending on where you live, the advance care directive may have a different name, such as a health direction, advance personal plan, advance health directive, or refusal of treatment certificate.